Longnewton: St Mary's Church of England Aided Primary School, Longnewton

 St Mary’s Primary school is much smaller than that of the average sized primary school in the United Kingdom.
 It is a mixed gender school, with ages ranging from 3–11.
-David Moorfoot is the current head teacher, and at present there are 85 pupils attending.
+Judith Skirving is the current head teacher, and at present there are 111 pupils attending.

 In the January 2012 Ofsted inspections, the school gained a rating of 2, meaning 'good', in each of the following areas, Achievement of pupils, quality of teaching, behaviour and safety of pupils, leadership and management and overall effectiveness.